mongodb-university/Bluehawk/docs/docs/tags.md

 }
 ```

-Some commands, like `remove` in the examples above, don't require any arguments at all.
+Some tags, like `remove` in the examples above, don't require any arguments at all.
-Other commands, such as `snippet`, require a unique (to that file) identifier.
+Other tags, such as `snippet`, require a unique (to that file) identifier.
 Yet other
-commands, such as `replace`, require an [attribute list](#attribute-lists) of JSON objects.
+tags, such as `replace`, require an [attribute list](#attribute-lists) of JSON objects.
 Pass arguments to
-commands by listing them after the command itself:
+tags by listing them after the tag itself:

 ```java
 public class Main {